merce-fra/reqkit/ISSUES.md

 - in `input_args.ml`

     ```(fill "check_rt_consistency")^"If true check real time consistency and therefore, replace the nextclock keyword with next in vmt file (default is false).");```
-# Python installation
+# Installation
-- Python 3.10
+This program is written partly in OCaml and in Python.
+Pip3 and Opam are assumed to be installed on the system.

+Python (>=3.10) requirements are as follows:
-- Requirements:
+- timeout-decorators
-  - timeout-decorators, z3-solver
+- z3-solver

+Ocaml (>=5.1) requirements as follows:
+- dune
+- merlin
+- alcotest
+- ppx_inline_test
+- bisect_ppx

+All these requirements can be installed by running `./scripts/install.sh` (assuming opam and pip3 are available).

 # Examples

-## Using the Pono-RT engine
+## RT-Consistency and Vacuity Checking Using the Pono-RT engine
 - Consider `sample1.req`

       ID000: Globally, it is always the case that if "x0000" holds, then "x0001" holds after at most 25 time units